 - A. Indications for this protocol include one or more of the following: - 1.
 The classic symptom associated with an Acute Coronary Syndrome (ACS) is chest discomfort, but symptoms may also include discomfort in other areas of the upper body, shortness of breath, sweating (diaphoresis), nausea, vomiting, and dizziness.
 Many patients complain of substernal chest pain, pressure, or discomfort unrelated to an injury or other readily identifiable cause. - 2.
 Most patients complaining of substernal chest pain, pressure, or discomfort unrelated to an injury or other readily identifiable cause. - 3.
 History of previous ACS / AMI with recurrence of similar symptoms. - 4.
 Any patient with a history of cardiac problems who experiences lightheadedness or syncope. - 5.
 Patients of any age with suspected cocaine abuse and chest pain. - 6.
 Diabetic, female, and/or elderly patients with atypical chest discomfort or other symptoms associated with ACS / AMI in the absence of pain. - B. Perform Initial Treatment / Universal Patient Care Protocol.
 Assessment should be directed toward identifying ACS / AMI vs. identifying a non-cardiac cause of the symptom(s). - C. If patient has no history of a true allergy to aspirin and has no signs of active bleeding (i.e., bleeding gums, bloody or tarry stools, etc.), administer 4 (four) 81 mg chewable Aspirin orally (324 mg total).
-Note: May be administered prior to obtaining 12 lead ECG and/or establishment of IV access. - D. Obtain 12 lead ECG, unless it significantly delays treatment or transport.
-Transmission of 12 lead ECG or interpretation should be sent to the receiving facility or Medical Command.
+Note: May be administered prior to obtaining 12 lead ECG and/or establishment of IV access. - D. Obtain 12 lead ECG and transmit a copy or computer interpretation to the receiving facility or Medical Command if optional 12 lead ECG is available and is does not significantly delay treatment and transport. - E. Transmission of 12 lead ECG or interpretation should be sent to the receiving facility or Medical Command.
 Pre-treatment 12 lead ECG preferred. - If 12 lead ECG indicates STEMI or presumably new LBBB, transport patient to nearest facility capable of emergency PCI if this transport can be accomplished in < 30 minutes.
 If transport time to a facility with these capabilities will be > 30 minutes, consider transport options in the following order.
 All transport destinations should be directed by consultation with Medical Command.